marano/blog/_posts/2013-11-17-turn-simple-with-query-objects.markdown

 ---

-One of the greatest reasons for RubyOnRails have this range it has today is the amount of features that have become essential to diminish, improve or become fun the development process.
+Ruby on Rails provides features that can simplify and improve our development process.
+That is one of the reasons why it is so popular and fun to use.
 Scopes is one of those features.
 The problem is when what is to be the solution becomes the problem.

 <!--more-->

 It is very common full of logic models.
 The term "Fat model, skinny controller" has never been so true.
 And the scope has its share of blame in this trend on rails.
-In most cases, when we have a query, it is common to make it a scope, even if it is only called in one place.
+It's very common to make a scope to every query.
+Even if it is only called in one place.

-One of the great tips that Bryan Helmkamp gave the post called ["7 Patterns to refactor ActiveRecord Fat Models"](http://blog.codeclimate.com/blog/2012/10/17/7-ways-to-decompose- fat-activerecord-models /) is to extract the queries to their own query objects.
+One of the greatest tips that Bryan Helmkamp gave in the post called ["7 Patterns to refactor ActiveRecord Fat Models"](http://blog.codeclimate.com/blog/2012/10/17/7-ways-to-decompose- fat-activerecord-models /) is to extract the queries to their own query objects.
 However, I missed being able to use the "scopes" chain, since this technique only allows joining two queries using composition.

-I was with a model that was becoming a problem when a [friend](https://twitter.com/maurogeorge) came and showed me this extraction method with a step further.
+I got a model that was becoming huge.
+A [friend](https://twitter.com/maurogeorge) came and showed me this extraction method with a step further.

-Imagine a model called Pokemon (although that name raise a series of assumptions), and that this model was becoming complex and the scopes were not helping.
+Imagine a model called Pokemon (although that name raise a series of assumptions).
+And imagine that this model was becoming complex and the scopes were not helping.

 {% highlight ruby linenos %}
 class Pokemon < ActiveRecord::Base